LucianoPAlmeida/strings/README.md

 * Early exit for empty cases.

 * Allocate two rows (current and previous) which at the initial stage of the algorithm is first and second row initialized accordingly the first row is `0...destination.count` and second row is `1` at initial position and all zeros.
-Note that the [original algorithm pseudo code](https://en.wikipedia.org/wiki/Levenshtein_distance) describes a matrix `source.count` x `destination.count` but since though the algorithm iterations it only operates in terms of the current row and the previous a size allocation optimization can be done.
+Note that the [original algorithm pseudo code](https://en.wikipedia.org/wiki/Levenshtein_distance) describes a matrix `source.count` x `destination.count` but since through the algorithm iterations it only operates in terms of the current and the previous rows a size allocation optimization can be done.

 * Iterate through "all the rows" calculating the minimum of insertion, deletion and substitution + 1.
 Pseudo code: